Why Stock and Full Spline NV4500 Mainshafts Fail

-The aftermarket introduced two types of imported mainshafts with near full length splines in an attempt to remedy the problems experienced with the factory shafts.
+The aftermarket introduced two types of imported mainshafts with nearly full-length splines in an attempt to remedy the problems experienced with the factory shafts.
 The splines on these shafts are considered flexible in the sense the gear is not supported by pilot rings at either end so it can flex, or rock under load.
-Both styles are used with the same fifth gear design as original equipment.
-These shaft are most often sold with an aftermarket mainshaft nut that has two setscrews.
+Both styles are used with the same fifth gear design as the original equipment.
+These shafts are most often sold with an aftermarket mainshaft nut that has two set screws.

 Full Spline Shaft with Light Press Fit Splines